-Once your radiologist finds the area of your breast to biopsy, they will clean your skin.
-Then, they will give you an injection (shot) of a local anesthetic.
+Once they find the area of your breast to biopsy, they will give you an injection (shot) of a local anesthetic.
 A local anesthetic is medicine that numbs an area of your body.

 After the area is numb, your radiologist will make a small incision (surgical cut) in your breast.
 Then, they will put a thin needle into the incision.
-They will leave the needle in place while they take more pictures.
-This is to make sure the needle is in the right spot.

-Once the needle is in the right spot, your radiologist will use it to take out tissue samples.
+They will use the needle to take out tissue samples.
 The samples will be sent to the pathology department and checked for cancer.